 Erin Davenport, Director of the Miller Summer Youth Institute

 Derek Davenport, Director of Enrollment and Co-Director of the Miller Summer Youth Institute

-Danielle Waller, Administrative Assistant to the Miller Summer Youth Institute
+Danielle Harris, Administrative Assistant to the Miller Summer Youth Institute